The selection of proper clothing for your portrait is a critical factor in the preparation for a successful portrait.

 What to wear!

-Simple and elegant is the advice when selecting jewellery for a portrait.
+Simple is the advice when selecting jewellery for a portrait.
 The same applies for any other accessories that you wish to have included in your portrait.

 What to bring?